rainerum-robotics-arduino/arduinorobot/README.md

 ### Manual Installation
 Click on the "Clone or download" button in the upper right corner.
-Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**" or to your selected sketckbook folder.
+Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**" or to your selected *sketchbook* folder.
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "Arduino Robot Boards" will show up.

 ## Derived Open Source Software